 Between 2010 and 2015, over 6,000 children in 45 rural and semi-rural communities have benefited from early education and better nutrition through Pilot Fiecare Copil in Gradinita (FCG) programs.

-An award-winning program that has been cited as a model by both The Economist and the World Bank, FCG has also been endorsed by the Romanian Ministries of Education and Labor.
-The development of FCG has been largely funded by the Romanian corporate sector and an American non-profit organization, the Alex Fund.
-But beginning in 2016, the food coupon component of the program will be funded through the Romanian state budget.
-See ‘National Expansion‘ section for more details.
+An award-winning initiative that has been cited as a model by both The Economist and the World Bank and endorsed by the Romanian Ministries of Education and Labor.
+The development of FCG was largely funded by the Romanian corporate sector and an American non-profit organization, the Alex Fund.
+The effectiveness of the pilot project led the Romanian Parliament to finance its parent incentive throughout Romania in 2015.

 Fiecare Copil în Grădiniță incentivizes poor parents to send their 3-5 year old children to preschool and kindergarten (gradinita).
-FCG targets the very poorest children – those living in overcrowded, inadequate housing in isolated areas without normal access to potable water, heating or health care.
+Pilot FCG targets the very poorest children – those living in overcrowded, inadequate housing in isolated areas without normal access to potable water, heating or health care.
 In the winter, the unemployment rate is close to 100% due to the reduced need for unskilled labor and low education level of the adults.
-Through FCG these families receive €11/mo in food coupons if they take their child to gradinita every day.
-This significantly increases the amount a destitute family has for food.
-Teachers take daily attendance at 9:00 and post the attendance chart on the classroom wall.
-OvidiuRo representatives conduct random spot checks of the attendance reports to ensure they are filled out correctly and on time–so parents develop the habit of bringing their children before 9:00 am.
+Through FCG these families received €11/mo in food coupons if they brought their child to gradinita every day.
+This small amount significantly increases the amount a destitute family has for food.
+In Romania, the monthly child allowance (which is unconditional) was, at the time, €10, so the food coupons represented a significant increase for families surviving on their children’s allowance.

 FCG helps prevent school abandonment by: